Senior Caregiving Blog

 4 Types of Long-Term Care Facilities for Your Elderly Loved One

 Many of us have had experience with elderly relatives, be they parents, grandparents, aunts or uncles.
 We all worry what’s going to happen if, heaven forbid, they reach a point where professional care is needed.
+We wonder what types of Long-Term care facilities are available to them that can help?

 The first thing to know is that there are technically four types of long-term care facilities for the elderly.
-We’ll explain more about these facilities and how they differ in the paragraphs below.
+We’ll explain more about these senior care facilities and how they differ in the paragraphs below.

-Independent Living
+Independent Living for Seniors

-Often referred to by several names including retirement communities, these are one of the least restrictive types of long-term care facilities out there.
+Often referred to by several names including retirement communities, these are one of the least restrictive types of long-term care facilities for seniors out there.
 A good way to describe them is that they’re more of a just-in-case scenario.

 They are set up as specialized neighborhoods, including fully-functioning homes, community activities, free meals, and laundry services.
 Also, if worse should come to worse, there are medical facilities set up within the neighborhood.